Our Contact Information

 REVITALIZING BEEKEEPING

-Through training programs on modern beekeeping techniques, the project aims to increase the capacity of existing beekeepers and provide hive and equipment support to individuals interested in starting beekeeping.
-In the long term, the goal is to revive beekeeping in the region and create new economic value.
+Through training programs focused on modern beekeeping techniques, the project aims to increase the capacity of existing beekeepers while providing hive and equipment support to individuals interested in entering the sector.
+The long-term objective is to revive beekeeping in the region and create sustainable economic value.
+Although the mine has not yet entered the operational phase, beehives have already been supplied to two villages and hands-on training programs have been launched to revive beekeeping activities that had previously disappeared from the area.

 PASTURE SUPPORT

-Efforts to improve existing pasture areas, provide forage crop support, and develop livestock water infrastructure are among the project’s long-term sustainable development goals.
-In this context, rehabilitation works have been initiated to restore areas in the region that have lost their pasture quality.
+Improvements to existing pasture areas, support for forage crop cultivation, and the development of livestock drinking water infrastructure are also among the project's long-term sustainable development objectives.
+Rehabilitation efforts have already been initiated for pasture lands that have lost their productive characteristics.